cdent/placedock/README.md

 `bootstrap.sh` that will do everything for you if you follow some
 prerequisites:

-* Adjust `deployment.yaml` to set the `DB_STRING` and set any of the environment variables described above.
+* Adjust `deployment.yaml` to set the `OS_PLACEMENT_DATBASE__CONNECTION`
+  and set any of the environment variables described above.
 What's in there now is for doing placement explorations with no auth and with an external postgresql database that is automatically synced at container run time.
 If you want to run placement-in-kubernetes alongside the rest of OpenStack read the Devstack section (above) for details on